tardate/LittleArduinoProjects/Equipment/hp-torch-laser/README.md

 ![build02a](./assets/build02a.jpg?raw=true)

-With the new laser unit installed.
-I checked the white LED was still OK.
+With the new laser unit installed with some hot glue to keep it in position.

 ![build02b](./assets/build02b.jpg?raw=true)